How Can You Take Effective Meeting Minutes for Your Charity in Canada?

 • Actions Required: Who is responsible for what task?
 Note deadlines if applicable.

-• Discussion Highlights: Summarize significant discussions or differing viewpoints.
+• Discussion Highlights: Summarise significant discussions or differing viewpoints.

 4. Write Clearly and Concisely